- Swim Lessons

-Start Clinics are offered seasonally, February through October.
+Start Clinics are offered year round, once per month for all enrolled swimmers.
 Start Clinics are held on Saturday afternoons and usually consist of 30 minutes of dive practice and 15 minutes of swim racing.

-Swimmers enrolled in Swim Team 1, Swim Team 2, Swim Team 3, or Fitness class, Competitive 1 and Competitive 2 are encouraged to attend Start Clinics.
+Swimmers enrolled in Swim Team on-site, Competitive 1 & 2, and High School Prep are encouraged to attend Start Clinics.
 Swimmers enrolled in Summer Swim Team are welcome to attend in June and July.

 Parents/guardians are encouraged to stay, watch, and cheer for their swimmer in the grass or spectator areas during Start Clinics.
 Gold Medal coaches are happy to answer parent/guardian questions before or after Start Clinics but reserve the Start Clinic itself for coaches' instruction.

 Swimmers 7 years old and younger swim 25 yards (1 lap).
 7 and under start off the side, not the blocks.
-Swimmers who are 8 years old can choose to swim 25 yards or 50 yards for their races.
 Swimmers 9 years old and older swim 50 yards (2 laps) and have the option of starting off the blocks.
-All swimmers are invited to swim all four strokes (Butterfly, Backstroke, Breaststroke, and Freestyle) but picking even one is great!
+All swimmers are signed up to swim all four strokes (Butterfly, Backstroke, Breaststroke, and Freestyle) but participating in even one is great!

 Swimmers are expected to participate in meets as a team.
 Cheering for each other is highly encouraged.
 Team tents will be set up with team gear, tattoos, stickers, water, and Otter Pops.
 Swimmers are encouraged to sit together at the team tent, cheer each other on, play games, and hang out between events.

 Gold Medal coaches stand at the team tent, behind blocks, and at the finish.
-We do not offer technique tips at swim meets.
-Gold Medal coaches encourage swimmers to be their best and stay positive.
+We do not offer technique tips at swim meets as this is not the time for "corrections" but showing off what the swimmer's have learned.
+Gold Medal coaches encourage swimmers to be their best and stay positive!